Virtual Atlas Education

-Boundary – something that serves to mark the limits of an ares; the limit itself; the dividing line.
+Boundary – a thing which serves to mark the limits of something; the limit itself; the dividing line.

 Cultural – the integrated pattern of human knowledge, belief, and behavior…

-Cultural boundary – A boundary defined by human cultural factors
+Cultural boundary – A boundary defined by human cultural influences.

-Community – a people with common interests living in a particular area;
+Community – the people with common interests living in a particular area…

 Go To Student Worksheet